bcinense/Custom-Cloud-VPN-Project/README.md

 	- `update`
 	- `cpuinfo`
 -   ssh into Sal's DigitalOcean server (he will provide login credentials separately)
 -   show any cool customizations (if any) you did
+	- Adding the color coding
 -   show the three cronjobs you included and discuss what they do; show related scripts
 -   show yourself connecting to your custom cloud VPN server using OpenVPN and Wireguard clients and also IPSec from your main laptop